 It’s a common misconception that a “plastic surgeon” and a “cosmetic surgeon” are one and the same.
 Understanding the skill sets that separate these two similar-sounding professions is vital information when it’s time to select someone for your procedure.
-The differences in plastic surgery vs cosmetic surgery have largely to do with the focus and training of each discipline.
+The differences in cosmetic vs plastic surgeon have largely to do with the focus and training of each discipline.

 - The focus of cosmetic surgery is to enhance or improve someone’s appearance.
 When a patient wants to change the shape of their nose, enlarge or reduce the size of their breasts, or have liposuction, a cosmetic surgeon can typically perform these procedures.

 - The focus of a plastic surgeon’s training is on reconstructing parts of the body that have been damaged by accident, illness, or other factors.
 Skin grafts for burn victims or scar reduction are examples of procedures a plastic surgeon will learn during training.
 Plastic surgery and cosmetic surgery do cover some of the same techniques.